-If the oil level warning light flickers or remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.
+If the oil level warning light flickers or remains on, immediately turn the engine off and have a Yamaha dealer check the vehicle.

-- 11. Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary. - 12.
-Install the cowling.
+Turn the engine off, and then check the oil level and correct it if necessary.

 Coolant

 The coolant level should be checked before each ride.
 In addition, the coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.